Brett Favre: Beginnings (1992–94)

 In the second game of the 1992 season, the Packers played the Tampa Bay Buccaneers.
 The Buccaneers were leading 17–0 at halftime, when head coach Mike Holmgren benched starting quarterback Don Majkowski and Favre played the second half.
-On his first regular season play as a Packer, Favre threw a pass that was deflected by Buccaneers player Ray Seals and caught by Favre.
+On his first regular season play as a Packer, Favre threw a pass which was deflected by Buccaneers player Ray Seals and caught by Favre.
 Favre was tackled and the completion went for −7 yards.
 The Packers lost the game 31–3, chalking up only 106 yards passing.
-The following week, Majkowski injured a ligament in his ankle against the Cincinnati Bengals, an injury severe enough that he would be out for four weeks.
+The following week, Majkowski injured a ligament in his ankle against the Cincinnati Bengals, an injury severe enough he would be out for four weeks.
 Favre replaced Majkowski for the remainder of the game.
-Favre fumbled four times during the course of the game, a performance poor enough that the crowd chanted for Favre to be removed in favor of another Packers backup quarterback at the time, Ty Detmer.
+Favre fumbled four times during the course of the game, a performance poor enough the crowd chanted for Favre to be removed in favor of another Packers backup quarterback at the time, Ty Detmer.
 However, down 23–17 with 1:07 left in the game, the Packers started an offensive series on their own 8-yard line.
 Favre then completed a 42-yard pass to wide receiver Sterling Sharpe.
 Three plays later, Favre threw the game–winning touchdown pass to wide receiver Kitrick Taylor with 13 seconds remaining.
 Favre would go on to keep the starting job for the rest of his tenure in Green Bay.
 The next week's game against the Pittsburgh Steelers started the longest consecutive starts streak for a quarterback in NFL history.
 The game ended in a 17–3 victory and Favre finished with a passer rating of 144.6 by going 14-of-19 for 210 yards and two touchdowns.
 During the season, Favre helped put together a six-game winning streak for the Packers, the longest winning streak for the club since 1965.
 In the winning streak was a 38–10 victory over the Detroit Lions in week 14, where Favre was 15-of-19 for 214 yards and three touchdowns to give him a 153.2 passer rating.
 They ended 9–7 that season, missing the playoffs on their last game, a 27–7 loss to the Minnesota Vikings.
 Favre finished his first season as a Packer with 3,227 yards and a quarterback rating of 85.3, helping him to his first Pro Bowl.